omron-sinicx/robosuite/docs/modules/controllers.rst

 Loading a Controller
 ---------------------
-By default, if no controller configuration is specified during environment creation, then ``JOINT_VELOCITY`` controllers with robot-specific configurations will be used.
+By default, user will use the `load_composite_controller_config()` method to create a controller configuration.

 Using a Default Controller Configuration
 *****************************************
-Any controller can be used with its default configuration, and can be easily loaded into a given environment by calling its name as shown below (where ``controller_name`` is one of acceptable controller ``type`` strings):
+Any controller can be used with its default configuration, and can be easily loaded into a given environment by calling its name as shown below (where ``controller`` is one of acceptable controller ``type`` strings):

 .. code-block:: python

     import robosuite as suite
-    from robosuite import load_controller_config
+    from robosuite import load_composite_controller_config

-    # Load the desired controller's default config as a dict
+    # Load the desired controller config with default Basic controller
-    config = load_controller_config(default_controller=controller_name)
+    config = load_composite_controller_config(controller="BASIC")

     # Create environment
     env = suite.make("Lift", robots="Panda", controller_configs=config, ... )